-Based on molecular-chain stretching during hydration and dehydration, Hu et al. [39] have designed a moisture-responsive knitted textile using 100% descaled wool yarn.
-Water absorption increases the length of the woolen yarn and decreases its diameter, increasing the interyarn spacing (Fig. 7a-c); this molecular-chain expansion is possibly due to an increase in molecular vibrations along the woolen-yarn chains on water absorption.
+Based on molecular-chain stretching during hydration and dehydration, Hu et al.[39] have designed a moisture-responsive knitted textile using 100% descaled wool varn.
+Water absorption increases the length of the woolen yarn and decreases its diameter, increasing the intervarn spacing (Figure 7a-c); this molecularchain expansion is possibly due to an increase in molecular vibrations along the woolen-yarn chains on water absorption.
 The wool regains its original state on the loss of water, keeping it warm.
-The textile porosity increases by 70% at 100% water absorption, and the air permeability increases by more than 60%.
-Additionally, the IR transmittance is higher in the wet state (9.6-10 μ m) than in the dry state (Fig. 7c).
-IR temperature measurements indicate that the surface temperature of the textile in the wet state
+The textile porosity increases by 70% at 100% water absorption, and the air permeability increases by >60%.
+Additionally, the IR transmittance is higher in the wet state (9.6-10 μm) than in the dry state (Figure 7c).
+IR temperature measurements indicate that the surface temperature of the textile in the wet state (24.7 $^{\circ}$ C) is significantly lower than in the dry state (31.2 °C) (Figure 7b).
+Subsequently, Iqbal et al.[40] have analyzed the water-responsive switch ability of different wool-textile architectures.
+A compari-